shubham-mhaske/geometric_modelling_project/docs/presentations/PRESENTATION.md

 **Key Statistics**:
 - BraTS MRI: 1mm³ resolution → staircase artifacts
-- Traditional methods: 5-22% volume loss unsuitable for clinical use
+- Naïve Laplacian smoothing: ≈0.9% mean volume shrinkage on our evaluation set (too large for volumetrics)

 **Speaking Points**:
 - "When we convert medical images to 3D meshes using Marching Cubes, we get these characteristic staircase artifacts from voxel discretization."
 - "For clinical applications like surgical planning, we need smooth surfaces, but we cannot afford to lose anatomical accuracy."
-- "Existing methods like Taubin smoothing can lose up to 22% volume on small CT meshes—completely unacceptable for tracking tumor growth."
+- "Naïve Laplacian smoothing can lose close to 1% volume on average—already too risky for clinical volumetrics—so we need volume-aware alternatives."

 ---